abhiTronix/vidgear/docs/help/get_help.md

 ## Preparing a Pull Request

-Interested in contributing to VidGear?
+> Interested in contributing to VidGear?

-Would you like to implement a new feature or fix a bug?

 Before you do, please read our [guidelines ➶](../../contribution/PR/)